 Drama and Performing Arts staff at QMU are a mix of arts practitioners and academic researchers.
 Award-winning staff have produced work for a variety of commercial, cultural, educational and local government clients, and have exhibited and performed their work at festivals in the UK and internationally.

-Approach to learning and teaching
+Approach to learning and teaching: combining theory and practice

 All of our Drama and Performing Arts courses combine academic enquiry with opportunities for practical production, and the balance between theory and practice will vary depending on the degree that you undertake.
 However, alongside traditional lectures and tutorials, all of our courses includes creative workshops, opportunities to work on live performances in a variety of roles and invaluable industry-based learning opportunities.
 There are core modules at the heart of each of the courses complemented by electives and options that let you specialise in areas relevant to your future career path.
 No matter what options you choose you will be encouraged to examine the creative process closely, find your own style, develop your critical consciousness and think for yourself both creatively and as an entrepreneur.

 Our approach to learning fosters collaboration, with students from different courses often working together on productions and creative projects.
 For example, the work of Costume Design undergraduates can come in very handy for those on the Acting for Stage and Screen course.
 It’s a natural and creative way to prepare for real-life team work after graduation.
 For performance activity, the University has a fully equipped and licensed studio theatre and five rehearsal studios, two of which have sprung floors to facilitate movement work.
 We also have a costume design and construction workshop, and a green screen studio.
 The division also has digital editing suites and post-production facilities where students have access to Adobe creative editing software including Adobe Premiere, After Effects, Photoshop and Audition.